ykawai1992/SolidWorks_Excercise/README.md

 ## Assembly Modeling
 CarBody.SLDASM, some flame files are used for making car body made by MISUMI alminium flame.

-## Carbody, Caster and Base plate for Caster
+## Carbody and Caster
-CarBodybaseplate.SLDASM: CarBody.SLDASM with Caster and base plate for Caster
+CarBody_Caster.SLDASM: CarBody.SLDASM with Caster and base plate for Caster